Faye has been cooking for over 50 years and loves to share her recipes and cooking tips with everyone.

 More Salad Ideas

-If you'd like to experiment with a variety of salads, the video below, featuring Chef David Bishop, shows how to make 3 different salads.
+If you'd like to experiment with a variety of salads, the video below, featuring Chef David Bishop, shows how to make three different salads.
 Plus, he gives ideas for the many different ingredients you can add to a salad.
 You'll enjoy this video.

 How to Make Lemon Twist Dressing